jwnwilson/hexrepo/README.md

             - Test relationship CRUD logic (check create)
             - Test auth and permission logic
         - Authentication via fastapi middleware
+            - Improve DB calls to make more performant
             - Get user data with permissions via username from header or session
             - Create materialised view or cache in dynamodb for cheap serverless option?
     - Move monitor / infra optimisation into common